 How we can we solve our plastic problem?

-Packaging is responsible for the largest proportion of plastic production, at 146 million tonnes worldwide in 2015.
+Packaging is responsible for the largest proportion of plastic production, with the UK producing 2.5 tonnes of packaging waste in 2020.
 This includes the single use plastic that wraps the products millions of us buy each day.
 Fortunately, there’s a lot that we can do to take action.

 Reduce and reuse